Faculty & Staff Information

 Student Exchange Agreement Sample Template

-Any faculty member who is interested in teaching a course overseas or designing an international program, should contact the Director of Study Abroad and Exchange Program to schedule an initial meeting to discuss program planning and logistics.
-Additionally, interested faculty should read through the Faculty Handbook below to learn how focalized study abroad programs work.
-The Faculty Handbook was created to help faculty understand the process and individual roles more clearly in planning and leading a faculty-led study abroad program.
+Any faculty member who is interested in teaching a course overseas or designing an international program, should contact the Director of Study Abroad and Exchange Program (email@example.com) to schedule an initial meeting to discuss program planning and logistics.
+Additional resources, including a proposal form for 2016 programs, will be posted to this website soon.